2018 Professional Development

 |Aug 6 - 10||George Mason University / Fairfax, VA|

 New in 2018, NC State University and The Citadel are partnering to offer PD on integrated project-based lessons that integrate computational thinking, BJC-style, into STEM courses for middle and high school.
 Two 5-day workshops will be offered, one in Raleigh, NC Jul 22-27 and one in Charleston, SC Jul 29-Aug 3.
-More information coming soon!
+For more information, please email us at email@example.com.

 Regional BJC PD Model